From private to public park

 Various sports were played in the Park during the war, but pitches do not seem to have been permanently laid out until peacetime.
 The area of land behind Park Hall was used for Civil Defence purposes.
 Temporary garages were erected for ambulances, and various small buildings for the expanded wartime Fire Brigade.
 ARP and Civil Defence exercises were held there, with volunteers acting as casualties.
 The buildings were demolished a few years ago when the new Town Hall was built.

 Five acres of land (the area which is now Harpenden Town Football Ground) were taken over in July 1941 for the wartime Potato Club, which started with 40 members.
 Dr E W Russell of Rothamsted was the Club President.
-He estimated that an annual cost of 17/6 (now 87.5 pence) for rent, seed, etc, should produce about 5cwt from a 5 pole plot.
+He estimated that an annual cost of 17/6 (87.5 pence in 2005) for rent, seed, etc, should produce about 5cwt from a 5 pole plot.
 The club quickly acquired members and in the first year there were 140 plots, producing an average 7cwt per plot.
 The club continued for the duration of the war.
 There must have been animals, probably cattle, grazing in the park, because the 5 acres were fenced off with chestnut fencing with one gate, at a cost of £45.
 It is unlikely that there were any sheep.